How can cinnamon, cumin, and turmeric help you lose weight?

 Findings: Blood glucose concentration was measured at multiple time intervals and “ … the addition of cinnamon to the cereal significantly reduced (blood glucose levels).”
 “These results suggest cinnamon may be effective in moderating and decreasing sugar levels in normal weight and obese adults.”
 This leads to less fat gain.

-3. Lose 3x the Belly Fat With Cumin
+3. Lose Your Belly Fat with Cumin for Weight Loss

 Name of Study: Effect of cumin powder on body composition and lipid profile in overweight and obese women.